EESSI/docs/docs/repositories/pilot.md

 zip-logs          (E) = bzip2
 ```
 ## Infrastructure status
-The status of the CernVM FS infrastructure for the pilot respository is shown [here](http://status.eessi-infra.org/).
+The status of the CernVM FS infrastructure for the pilot repository is shown [here](http://status.eessi-infra.org/).